 University standards for admission to graduate study will normally be a determining factor in granting a student classified status in the program.
 Department admission requirements are typically higher than university criteria.
 Students with limited background in communication studies may be admitted on a Conditionally Classified basis until preparatory undergraduate coursework (to be determined in consultation with the Graduate Coordinator) has been completed.
 Any student who is admitted to the graduate program on a Conditionally Classified basis is required to meet ALL conditions for fully Classified status by the time s/he has completed 12 units of coursework in the graduate program.

 University standards for admission to graduate study will normally be a determining factor in granting a student classified status in the program.
-Department admission requirements are typically higher than university criteria: For example, the University minimum GPA is 2.5; the Department minimum GPA is 3.0.
-The university waives the GRE for applicants with GPAs of 3.0 or better; the department requires the GRE of all applicants.
+Department admission requirements are typically higher than university criteria: For example, the University minimum GPA is 2.5; the Department's minimum GPA is 3.0.
+The Communication Studies Department no longer requires the GRE for graduate admission.

 Undergraduate Preparatory Courses